Faik Konica: Albania (periodical)

 While in Brussels, in 1896 and 1897 Konica started the publication of the periodical Albania, with publication ending in 1909, after he departed for the US.
-It was printed both in Brussels and Paris.
-The magazine was one of the most important rilindas magazines of that time.

 Albanian publications were published abroad as the Ottoman Empire forbid the writing of Albanian and like other Albanian writers of the time Konica used a pseudonym Trank Spiro Bey, named after a Catholic Ottoman figure Trank Spiro, to bypass those conditions for his works.
 In 1903–1904, Faik Konica was a resident at Oakley Crescent in Islington, London.
 There he continued to edit and publish, under the pseudonym Trank Spiro Beg, the dual language (French/Albanian) periodical Albania that he had founded in Brussels in 1897.
 He contributed bitingly sarcastic articles on what he saw as the cultural backwardness and naivety of his compatriots, stressed the need for economic development and national unity among Muslim and Christian Albanians and opposed armed struggle.
 Support for a better Ottoman administration was advocated for by Konica through reforms in Albania.
 Konica's mastery of complexity and fine details of Albanian and its dialects was reflected in his writing style being refined and rich in expression.
 He also endeavored to enrich Albanian vocabulary through words of the people and folklore raising the ability of Albanian to treat complex and difficult topics, unparalleled among other Albanian-language publications of the time.
 Albania contributed to the development of national sentiment among Albanians through focusing on topics such as folklore, poetry, Albanian history and the medieval figure of Skanderbeg.